Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 ## Task 2

-Our file list should be automatically updated, the detail information as well.
-Show the modification time of a file (`$file->getMtime()`) and use the `timeSince` helper to represent the time.
+Our file list should update automatically, the detail information panel should as well.
+Show the last modification date of a file (`$file->getMtime()`) and use the `timeSince` helper to display the time.
 Change a file on the hard drive and see what happens.
 How can that be explained?

 # Configuration

-Those who developed a module would like to configure this probably too.
-Configuration for a module is stored under `/etc/icingaweb/modules/<modulename>`.
-What is found there in a `config.ini` is accessible in the controller as follows:
+Those who develop a module would most likely want to be able to configure it too.
+The configuration for a module is stored under `/etc/icingaweb/modules/<modulename>`.
+Everything found in the `config.ini`, is accessible in the controller as follows:

 ```php
 <?php